 Palaces of the Grand Dukes – the residences of uncrowned Romanovs.

-Troitsky Bridge – the only bridge of St. Petersburg, under which the airplane flew.
+Troitsky Bridge – the only bridge in St. Petersburg, under which the plane has ever flown.

-Chapel – the building indicating the location of Trinity Church exploded in Stalin’s time.
+Chapel – the building indicating the location of Trinity Church, which was blown up in Stalin’s time.

-Mosque – the main mosque of the city, which has already more than a hundred years.
+Mosque – the main mosque of the city, it is over 100 years old.